 - Organic Traffic.
 When applicable, this part of the report includes both month-over-month as well as year-over-year data.
 This will allow the client to have an overall view of site visits since the start of the campaign.

 - Keyword Rankings.
 While no longer that important to other SEOs, keyword rankings are still included in our reports to provide a more nuanced view of site performance.

 - Organic Conversions.
 This report is especially important, as it is where the performance, relevance, and financial value of an SEO project could be gauged.
 Again, it’s important to include month-over-month and year-over-year data to better separate the effects of seasonality and regular market patterns from those resulting from the agency’s input.

 - Top Performing Organic Landing Pages (Non-Paid).
 Including this report will allow you to better separate gains from SEO from those resulting from paid search.
 Again, this will help with contextualizing the value and ROI of SEO projects.

 - Tools and Methods Used for Report Generation.
 To maintain the report’s credibility, we include the tools and methods we used to extract the data.
 This will allow the client to verify the report, when necessary.

 Lastly, the standard SearchWorks template includes recommendations for the next steps that the client should take.
 This isn’t always included, but when it is, it’s usually towards the end of a contract or when there is a need to shift gears.

 - Proposed Activities.
-We might recommend trying another strategy, or continuing with the current one, perhaps with some changes.
-When appropriate, we may suggest that the client try another agency that may specialize in a different area of marketing.
+We might recommend trying another strategy or continuing with the current one, perhaps with some changes.
+When appropriate, we may suggest that the client try another agency that may specialize in a different area of digital or offline marketing.